 Sadly, feral colonies of cats or strays that have been abandoned by their owners do not have a place to stay warm.
 While they may make burrows against homes or in shrubs, the cats are not protected from these cold temperatures.

-I have several feral cats that the neighbors and I take care of.
+I take care of several neighborhood feral cats.
 Our winters are very short, so the feral cats and strays don't have much of a winter coat.
-It was important to me to provide them with some type of shelter that would protect them from the elements and more importantly, help to keep them warm.
+It was important to me to provide them with some type of shelter that would protect them from the elements and, more importantly, help to keep them warm.

 This solution would not be adequate for extreme cold conditions, but for our southern climates, it works well.